Skip to content

 )

-Important: Never use .Times(b.N) with for b.Loop() in benchmarks — b.N is 1 when evaluated before the loop.
+Note: Never use .Times(b.N) with for b.Loop() — b.N is 1 when evaluated before the loop.
 Omit .Times() for unlimited calls.

 Document all exported types, functions, and constants with complete sentences starting with the name being documented (e.g., // Provider defines the interface for infrastructure providers.).
 When adding features, update the relevant .mdx files in docs/src/content/docs/, README.md if needed, and CLI help text if adding commands.